angy89/RobustSparseCorrelation/README.md

 It also implement an adaptive thresholding technique based on cross validation tecnique to regularize the correlation matrix.

+Reference Paper:

+> Serra, A., Coretto, P., Fratello, M., & Tagliaferri, R. (2017).
+Robust and sparse correlation matrix estimation for the analysis of high-dimensional genomics data.
+Bioinformatics, 34(4), 625-634.

 ### Demo
 ```R
 source("cormad.R")